cpe200-158-sec2/week-1/Lab/Lab1-1/Readme.md

 ## Revision, put your commit number here
-* Sort from larger to smaller:
+* Sort from larger to smaller:5eb88cfa
-* Without flag:
+* Without flag: d26ea14b

 ## Questions
 1. How this code can sort number from smaller to larger